goblinfactory/nosql-migrations/README.md

 camdug-couchbase
 ================

-playground for me playing with couchbase
+playground for me playing with couchbase.
+Nothing to see here now, please move along.